Skip to main content

 Overview

-loaders.gl is a collection of open source loaders and writers for file formats including tabular, geospatial, and 3D formats.
-It is focused on supporting visualization and analytics of big data.
+loaders.gl is a collection of open source loaders and writers for various file formats, primarily focused on supporting visualization and analytics of big data.
+Tabular, geospatial, and 3D file formats are well covered.

 Loaders